Interpreting Wait Events

 Network 1

-In Oracle 10g, a new background daemon process called MMNL queries v$session once each second and stores information about all active sessions in a circular buffer in memory accessible by a new view called v$active_session_history.
+The background daemon process called MMNL queries v$session once each second and stores information about all active sessions in a circular buffer in memory accessible by a new view called v$active_session_history.
 How far back you can look at sessions in this view depends on session activity and how much memory Oracle allocated for ASH.
 Oracle’s goal is to keep at least a few hours of session data available in this view.
 The v$active_session_history view includes much of the detailed wait event information shown in v$session:

-SQL> DESCRIBE v$active_session_history
+SQL> DESC v$active_session_history

 Name Null?
 Type